Fresh Roots in Vancouver

 Program includes:

-3 Fresh Roots-led 2 hour field trips (October, April, and June)
+-3 Fresh Roots-led 2 hour field trips (October, April, and June)

-One classroom workshop (February/March)
+-One classroom workshop (February/March)

-Teacher-Led Visits (November/December, January/February, and May)
+-Teacher-Led Visits (November/December, January/February, and May)

-This year-long program will help your students develop deep connections with the land through the cycles of the seasons as they explore how plants grow and how weather and seasonal changes affect life on the farm.
+A Year on the Farm helps your students develop deep connections with the land through the cycles of the seasons as they explore how plants grow and how weather and seasonal changes affect life on the farm.
 Classes in the program will have the opportunity to plant in their own plot on the farm and visit the farm nearly monthly through the school year.
 Please see the Fact Sheet for more details.

 Farm Observers